 Organizational policy

-When organizational policy does not support free flow of communication then it does not lead to effective communication.
-There should be several channels of communication so that effective, safe, fast and correct message can be conveyed.
-If the organization only follows single network of communication then it be not help in proper communication.
+When organizational policy does not support the free flow of communication then it does not lead to effective communication.
+There should be several channels of communication so that effective, safe, fast, and correct messages can be conveyed.
+If the organization only follows a single network of communication then it does not help in proper communication.

 Rules and regulations

-Organizations unknowingly make rules which are rigid and procedures which are cumbersome will make the channel of communication less attractive and leads to delay in transfer of information which may hamper the effectiveness of organizational working and administration.
+Organizations unknowingly make rules which are rigid and procedures that are cumbersome will make the channel of communication less attractive and leads to delays in the transfer of information which may hamper the effectiveness of organizational work and administration.

 Status

-Because of status of some people we restrict ourselves from conveying the message.
+Because of the status of some people, we restrict ourselves from conveying the message.
 When a superior is not friendly enough that the subordinates are scared to communicate their ideas and thoughts then it leads to hampered communication.

-Organizational structure is the hierarchical managerial levels which are set up by an organization which has its own benefits but when the organizational structure is complex then the flow of information takes time and message may be distorted in between.
+Organizational structure is the hierarchical managerial levels that are set up by an organization that has its own benefits but when the organizational structure is complex then the flow of information takes time and the message may be distorted in between.

 Organizational facilities

 Organizational facilities play an important role in smooth communication.
 When there are frequent social gatherings then it builds friendly relationships in an organization and builds trust.
-Some other facilities are also important such as suggestion box, complaint box, transparency in operations etc.
+Some other facilities are also important such as a suggestion box, complaint box, transparency in operations, etc.

 Psychological barriers

-These are the barriers which restrict a person from communicating or reduce the effectiveness of communication because of emotional or psychological barriers.
+These are the barriers that restrict a person from communicating or reduce the effectiveness of communication because of emotional or psychological barriers.
 They are:

 Premature evaluation

 Sometimes, we think that we have understood the message even without listening to it completely.
-For example: when a subordinate is talking about some important changes that the organization needs to make but superior thinks that those changes are unnecessary as in the middle of the conversation he stops the subordinates but later on those changes appear to be important.
-This premature evaluation led to loss of an organization.
+For example: when a subordinate is talking about some important changes that the organization needs to make but the superior thinks that those changes are unnecessary in the middle of the conversation, he stops the subordinates but later on those changes appear to be important.
+This premature evaluation led to the loss of an organization.

 Lack of attention